aadilmallick/my-notes-docusaurus/docs/ai-engineering/08-claude-code.md

 1. **to prevent context rot and context switching**: Delegating tasks that are not tightly coupled with the main task, like searching up docs and reporting back findings can be delegated to a subagent.
 2. **To realize parallel work**: You can spin up multiple subagents with dumb models like claude haiku to do research in parallel or find bugs, etc. faster than you could do with one single agent.

+However, there are also two main drawbacks to using subagents, where if you don't follow the best practices, you will fall into them:

+1. **visibility tradeoff**: By default, you won't see logs from a subagent, so it's hard to debug them and see if they're handling a task well or not.
+	- **mitigation**: add subagent hooks that provide functionality to print out their logs to a console.
+2. **context tradeoff**: Subagents don’t have access to the rich context of your conversation with Quad.
+	- **mitigation**: use sub‑agents for what they were intended for.
+Quick one‑off tasks, which do not have tight coupling with the main conversation.
 #### Creating subagents

 You can create subagents with the `/agents` command, and the agent specification is like so: